 I believe the Nano is a masterpiece in many ways, and the team behind it deserves recognition and praise.
 Mr. Ratan Tata is wrong when he says that they made a mistake by calling it the ‘cheapest car’; because in my opinion, the problem isn’t so much with the car, as it was with our perception.

 I read an interesting comment on a discussion board a few years ago.
-A fellow Indian had justified failure of the Nano stating that buying a cheap car goes against the status of the average Indian and such other reasons.
-A foreigner rubbished his comment, saying that it was a funny view coming from the citizen of a country which had a large section of the population living below poverty, where the per capita income was unbelievably low, and yet we thought so highly of ourselves, so as to find a great product like the Nano, beneath us to buy.
+A fellow Indian justified the Nano’s failure saying buying a cheap car went against Indian status.
+A foreigner rubbished his comment.
+He said it was a funny view coming from the citizen of a country with a large, poor population.
+Where per capita income was unbelievably low.
+And yet, where we thought so highly of ourselves, that we found a great product beneath us to buy.
 The foreigner thought highly of the Nano, and given a chance, said he’d be thrilled to buy a few of them for his family.

 I was listening to Mr. D. R. Mehta speak at a recent awards event.
 He is founder of BMVSS, famous for the Jaipur foot.
 He spoke about a visit to the United States, where American politicians were asked to name 3 brands from India that they knew of.
 They could only think of two, the Jaipur foot, and the Nano.
 That is the impact the Nano has had, everywhere but at home.

 To conclude, I will definitely look forward to new variants and more technology in the Nanos of the future.
-And there was never a fault with the Nano, but the lack of appreciation in the eyes of the average Indian, who failed to recognize the masterpiece our country has created for the world.
+And there was never a fault with the Nano.
+It was more of a lack of appreciation in the eyes of the average Indian.
+We clearly failed to recognize a masterpiece our country had created for the world.